SDV Installer Reference

 sdv-installer list-packages

-If this authenticates successfully, the installer will list all the packages you have access to — SDV Enterprise, as well as any additional bundles you have purchased.
+The installer lists all the packages you have access to — SDV Enterprise, as well as any additional bundles you have purchased.
 But it will not download or install any of them.

 SDV Enterprise: